seaweed-generation/peewee-migration-runner/README.md

 ## Usage

 Migration files are assumed to be in the current working directory + `/migrations`.
 The files are applied in order alphabetically.
-You can format the file names however you want - by date (i.e. Rails style, `20230417145000_CreateSomeTables.py`), or numerically (i.e. `001_CreateSomeTables.py`), or anything.
+You can format the file names however you want - by date (i.e. Rails style, `20230417145000_CreateSomeTables.py`), or numerically (i.e. `001_CreateSomeTables.py`), or anything, as long as they don't start with an underscore.
 They just have to be python files.

 Each migration file _must_ define an `up` function, and _may_ define a `down` function, if you ever want to rollback.
 It's optional in case you don't feel like writing it until it's necessary.
 The functions take in an instance of the peewee `SchemaMigrator` class, and from there the rest is up to you.
 A template would look like: